Protected: SIGNUP FOR PASSWORD 23.10.2017 : #CoulthardAndCo was last modified: February 20th, 2018 by Becky Lamb

 Were You Trying / Was It A Surprise?

 This is one of those ‘probably none of your business’ questions, for various reasons, as I feel its a little private.
 On the other hand though, I appreciate where it is coming from (with genuine care, of course).
 I am really happy to answer it, as a yes/no answer, but as above, a little more of an old school type of way.

 No, all natural.

 I guess with twins, people assume that its via IVF.
 Its a lot more common these days!
 Factually, one in every 64 births are multiples (twins or more) so its a little more common than you think.
-With the increase of IVF, I can =only assume that this will increase in the future.
+With the increase of IVF, I can only assume that this will also become more common in the future.

 If you are about to tell your friends and family that you are pregnant, just be prepared for the many, many questions that come with it.
 It truly is an incredible thing to be pregnant, and even more of a blessing to be carrying twins.
 I hope this helps in your journey too!